hero-graphic

 This figure represents an all-time high and a significant increase from previous years.
 Breaking it down further:

-• 612,000 requests came from working-age adults
+• 665,000 requests came from working-age adults aged 18 – 65

-• 1.37 million requests came from older people (aged 65 and over)
+• 1.3 million requests came from older people (aged 65 and over)

 Post-Pandemic Effects

-Despite the rising number of requests, fewer people are actually receiving long-term care.
+During the COVID-19 pandemic, the demand for support dipped, but afterwards the demand rose quickly, potentially a result of ongoing healthcare needs resulting from the virus.
+Although requests are high, fewer people are actually receiving long-term care.
 In 2021/22, 818,000 people received publicly funded long-term social care, a decrease of 55,000 from 2015/16.

 This discrepancy highlights a growing gap between those who need care and those who receive it.

-The cost of providing care is rising:
+The rising cost of care

-Increased Pressure on Informal Carers: As formal care services struggle to meet demand, more responsibility may fall on family members and friends to provide unpaid care.
+Increased pressure on informal carers: As formal care services struggle to meet demand, more responsibility may fall on family members and friends to provide unpaid care.

 Health System Impact: Inadequate social care provision can lead to increased pressure on NHS services, particularly in terms of delayed discharges from hospitals.